Campaign of the Month: October 2017

 Religion: Monachal Sanctified

-After the last shuffle in high school, he fell in among an increasingly violent and criminal crowd that were quick to capitalize on his quick wits, largely intact education, and bulky frame for their own ends.
-Furnie came to identify with them in a city ravaged by racial violence and poverty, by the haves and the have-nots.
+After the last shuffle in high school, he fell in among an increasingly violent and criminal crowd.
+They were quick to capitalize on his quick wits, largely intact education, and bulky frame for their own ends.
+Furnie came to identify with them in a city ravaged by racial violence and poverty, by the haves and have-nots.
 He embraced violence, hatred of authority, and the independence his criminal enterprises presented him.
-They gave him a means of overcoming his conflicted emotions regarding his absent parents, broken childhood, and feelings of inferiority associated with his dependence on his array of relatives.
-He flaunted his newfound ‘success’ at first, but his activities eventually drove a wedge between him and most of his family, especially when he dropped out of high school in his senior year.
+They gave him a means of overcoming his conflicted emotions regarding his absent parents, broken childhood, and feelings of inferiority associated with his dependence on an array of relatives.
+He flaunted his newfound ‘success’ at first, but his activities drove a wedge between him and most of his family, especially when he dropped out of high school in his senior year.

-Arrested when he was seventeen along with several others as part of a larger investigation, he was given the choice of prison time or (if he could pass the GED) enlistment.
+He was arrested at 17 along with several others as part of a larger investigation.
+He was given the choice of prison time or (if he could pass the GED) enlistment.
 To the chagrin of his friends, he chose the latter.
 The enlistment term was shorter than the jail sentence they threatened him with.
 It was the early days of the Afghanistan War, prior to the Iraq War, and post-9/11 enlistments were starting to fall off—the only ‘waiver’ he required was for his arrests.
-His trip to Parris Island was by bus in 2002.
-He remembers it as a humid, rotting, decaying hellhole full of violent young men: in many ways, it reminded him of home.
+He took a bus to Parris Island in 2002.
+He remembers it as a humid, rotting, decaying hellhole full of violent young men.
+It reminded him of home.

 He’s never talked much about his experiences in Iraq and Afghanistan, but they shaped him, molded him.
 Forced him to grow, to develop both independence and interdependence.
 To trust others and let go of his hatred for authority, for ‘the man’.
 The experience convinced him to reenlist, once, and then again.
 In that time he saw himself become ‘the man’.
 He grew into his responsibilities—first to his peers and superiors, then to his subordinates.
 He learned the difference between taking care of your people and coddling them.
 He learned what was important and what wasn’t, where discipline had to be iron and where it could bend.
 He saw men die and he ordered them to their deaths when required.
 The experiences humbled him.